yaycake/yaycake.github.io/source/projects/2018-10-14-sticker-machine.html.markdown

 The language translation feature was later implemented, but could be improved: cross cultural translations and references was something we did not anticipate, but could very well become a worthy mission.

+>## Sticker Machine reached upwards of 10,000 visits within the 3-4 days from launch.

 ## Launch

 We hard-launched Sticker Machine at the end of August, 2018 to positive and enthusiastic reception.
-Sticker Machine reached upwards of 10,000 visits within the first 3-4 days of launch.
+Sticker Machine reached upwards of 10,000 visits within 3-4 days from launch.

 ![visits](../images/projects/sticker_3.png)